dioptra-io/caracal/docs/index.md

 # Introduction

-Caracal is a stateless ICMP/UDP IPv4/v6 Paris traceroute and ping engine written in modern C++ with Python bindings.
+Caracal is a stateless ICMP/UDP IPv4/v6 Paris traceroute and ping engine written in modern C++.
 It runs on BSD, Linux and macOS, on x86-64 and ARM64 systems.

 Caracal reads probe specifications, sends the corresponding probe packets at the specified rate, parse the eventual replies and outputs them in CSV format.